brodycj/create-react-native-module/README.md

 npm start
 ```

-To run on Android, do `react-native run-android` as described for the other example above.
+To run on Android: do `react-native run-android` as described for the other example above.

-To run on iOS, do `react-native run-ios` or `open ios/example.xcodeproj` as described for the other example above.
+To run on iOS: do `pod install` in `ios` subdirectory for React Native 0.60(+) (see above), then do `react-native run-ios` or `open ios/example.xcodeproj` as described for the other example above.

 __Expected result:__